Russell Blackford – curriculum vitae

 · Utopian Studies.

-One strand of my research relates closely to my doctoral dissertation completed at Monash University on emerging technologies and human enhancement (this was approved in 2008, and I formally graduated in 2009).
+One strand of my research relates closely to my doctoral dissertation completed at Monash University on emerging technologies and human enhancement (my dissertation was approved in 2008, and I formally graduated in 2009).
 The dissertation is entitled Human Enhancement: The Challenge to Liberal Tolerance.
 It argues that an unnecessarily restrictive approach has been taken to the regulation of such technologies as pre-implantation genetic diagnosis, human cloning, and genetic engineering.

 My interest in philosophy of religion is reflected in 50 Voices of Disbelief: Why We Are Atheists, co-edited with Professor Udo Schüklenk of Queen’s University (Canada).
 This contains new essays by high-profile atheists (philosophers, creative writers, and others).
 It was published by Wiley-Blackwell in 2009.